hunterphillips/email-writer/README.md

 - Auto-generated messages
 - Meeting invite details
 - Email headers
-- URLs-only emails
 - Confirmation/tracking emails
 - Image-only messages

 ### Prompt Enhancement

-Generic prompts like "Write an email in your tone" are automatically enhanced:

 ```
 Before: "Write an email in your tone."
 After:  "Write a brief email asking about project timeline."
 ```

-This uses OpenAI's API with **batched requests** (10 emails per call) for efficiency.

 ### Training Data Format